 Rehabilitation After a Stroke

 Following a stroke, rehabilitation depends on the extent of the damage and what part of the brain was affected.
-For instance, if the stroke occurred in the right side of your brain may need more physical rehabilitation focusing on the left side of your brain as the side of the brain controls the opposite side of your body.
+For instance, if the stroke occurred in the right side of your brain, you may need more physical rehabilitation focusing on walking up and down stairs, getting dressed or bringing food to your mouth as the right side of the brain controls visual-spatial functions.

 You may need rehabilitation or corrective measures to help with breathing, vision, bowel or bladder control, speech, or other problems.